 Hey, readers.
 I need your help today.
 Please vote on the poll at the end of this post.
 My question is this – should I consider blogging income as passive income?
 In 2017, we are very close to being able to cover 100% of our expenses with our passive income, but we’re not quite there yet.
 I don’t count blogging income as passive income at the moment.
 If I count blogging income, then we’re there.
 I’d like your opinion on how I should count blogging income.
 Blogging isn’t really passive, but the income is.
 It’s somewhat difficult to categorize.

-See how we generate passive income in 2017.
+See how we generate passive income.

 Blogging is not passive